awsdocs/aws-server-migration-service-user-guide/doc_source/HyperV.md

 ## Step 2: Download and Deploy the Server Migration Connector<a name="download-hyperv-connector"></a>

 Download the [Server Migration Connector for Hyper\-V and SCVMM](https://s3.amazonaws.com/sms-connector/AWS-SMS-Connector-for-SCVMM-HyperV.zip) to your on\-premises environment and install it on a Hyper\-V host\.

-**Note**
-This connector is meant only for installation in a Hyper\-V environment\.
-For information about installing in a VMware environment, see [Installing the Server Migration Connector on VMware](VMware.md)\.

 **To set up the connector for a Hyper\-V environment**